genkuroki/Cheesecake/README.md

 # Cheesecake

-Please talk as issues about more than just cheesecake.
+Please talk about more than just cheesecake, as issues.